oleg599/DivineRPG/README.md

 ###Contributing
 ***

+####Setting Up in Eclipse
+See "Sebmitting a Pull Request" if you do not have permissions to edit the GitHub.

+#####Cloning

+1. Clone Git
+	* Window > Show View > Other... > Git > Git Repositories > OK
+	* In the new "Git Repositories" view, click the icon with the yellow background and the blue arrow (http://prntscr.com/3j042b)
+	* Copy this without the quotes "https://github.com/TheSlayerMC/DivineRPG.git" into the URI line,
+	* Enter you GitHub username and password
+	* Click next twice
+	* Click "browse" and choose where you want the source stored.
+	* Click finish
+2. Create a new project

+#####Setting Up

+3. Right click project
+4. Go to "Build path > Configure build path"
+5. Delete the default "src" folder
+6. Click "Add Folder"
+7. Click "Create New Folder"
+8. Folder name: "src/main/java"
+9. Click "Create New Folder" again while the src folder is highlighted
+10. Folder name: "main/resources"
+11. Click "OK"
+12. Add the Minecraft project to the build path
+13. Click "OK"
+14. Navigate to the git repo in file explorer
+15. In that, go into main > java.
+16. Drag the "net" and "com" folders into eclipse onto src/main/java
+17. Check "Link to files and folders"
+18. Do the same for main > resources > assets, this time draging it to src/main/resources

+#####Pushing
+19. Right click the "DivineRPG" in the Git view.
+20. Click "Push"
+21. Type your username and password if it asks.

 ####Submitting a Pull Request
 Want to help improve our code?
 Fix bugs?
 Add to the mod?
 Make artistic improvements for us?